Dao-AILab/flash-attention/README.md

 #### Triton implementation of FlashAttention

-Phil Tillet (OpenAI) has an implementation of FlashAttention in Triton: https://github.com/openai/triton/blob/master/python/tutorials/06-fused-attention.py
+Phil Tillet (OpenAI) has an experimental implementation of FlashAttention in Triton: https://github.com/openai/triton/blob/master/python/tutorials/06-fused-attention.py

 As Triton is a higher-level language than CUDA, it might be easier to understand